American Molosser Association

 Background: At the start of the 1970’s in the United States of America a resurgence of the original “Regency-Period” bulldog was being created.
 Dr. Fechimer of Ohio State and others selectively bred for the more athletic, agile, healthy bulldog using a cattle line breeding scheme.
 Today’s Olde English Bulldogge has the general appearance of its earlier “Regency-Period” ancestor while also being athletic and healthy.
 They possess the ability to perform in various working venues with their strong nerve and balanced drive.
 They are loyal family companions that are capable of enjoying outdoor activities.

-The Olde English Bulldogee should generate the impression of great strength and agility with a stout body and powerful head.
+General Appearance: The Olde English Bulldogee should generate the impression of great strength and agility with a stout body and powerful head.
 They are well balanced and proportioned.
 Olde English Bulldogge’s are clean breathers that are capable to perform in either heat or cold.

 Disqualifications: unilateral or bilateral cryptorchidism